geo-c/crimemapping/README.md

 # crimemapping

-To run file locally, use Python Simple HTTP Server
+To run index.html file locally, you can setup Python Simple HTTP Server.

-Using Windows Command line, cd to directory of files, and as long as file is named index.html, type in cmd:
+Using Windows Command line, cd to directory of files, then type in cmd:

-python -m SimpleHTTPServer
+`python -m SimpleHTTPServer `

 then goto: http://localhost:8000/